 * Lead Dancer for Dominator's Dance World Wide Entertainment.

-Marissa Culpin - Recreational and Competitive Dance Teacher
+Marissa Culpin - Recreational and Competitive Dance

 (Modern, Jazz, Lyrical, Musical Theatre, Song and Dance, Acro, Hip Hop, Special Needs Dance)